 Before we delve into the second part of my Guide to Promoting Your Podcast, if you haven’t listened to Part 1, click here to go back and listen to the episode.
 In the first part, I touched upon some essential podcasting questions, which include tips and tricks about creating your own website and implementing the perfect marketing and social media strategy for your podcast.

-In Part 2, day 7 of my 31 day podcast challenge, I am focusing more specifically on DISTRIBUTION.
+I am focusing more specifically on DISTRIBUTION.
 How can you distribute your podcast to the right people?

 It goes without saying how fundamental good syndication is to a podcast’s success.
 The importance of good distribution is equally as important as creating excellent content.
 That is why it is imperative that podcasters distribute their content on various podcast aggregators.
 Also called podcatchers, these are simply apps that play podcasts.